 Hospice care helps patients nearing the end of life find peace in comfort and with dignity through Christ-like care.
-Our compassionate and experienced team will put your end-of-life needs and wishes at the forefront—supporting you and your family members and guiding you to live each day with dignity and grace.
+Our members and guiding you to live each day with peace.

-Through this program, we provide all the necessary durable medical equipment, along with all comfort medications related to the patient’s illness – at no cost to the family.
+Through the home hospice program, all necessary durable medical equipment, alone with comfort medications related to the patients' illness are provided at no cost to the family.

-If you or a family member is in need of hospice services, you may contact our office to request a visit or learn more about the services we offer.
+If you or a family member is in need of hospice services, please contact our office at 870.207.7655 or email: email@example.com

 The Flo and Phil Jones Hospice House

-The Flo and Phil Jones Hospice House, 1148 E. Matthews Avenue in Jonesboro, is the first and only residential care facility for hospice patients in Northeast Arkansas, named in honor of the couple who dedicated their lives to service of others and tirelessly advocated for hospice care in this region.
+The Flo and Phil Jones Hospice House located at 1148 Matthews Ave. in Jonesboro, is the first and only residential care facility for hospice patients in Northeast Arkansas.
+Named in honor of the couple who dedicated the their lives to service of others and tirelessly advocated for hospice care in this region.

 The three types of care offered

 General Inpatient Care is for patients requiring procedures or treatments necessary for pain and symptom management that cannot be provided in another environment due to complexity or other factors.
 This can be in the final weeks of life when additional support is needed.
 General inpatient care can also be used as part of a transitional plan—stabilizing patients with a plan to return home with family and hospice support or move to a nursing home or assisted living facility.

 Residential Care is an option for patients with an elderly or frail caregiver, or patients living alone with no primary caregiver.
 Clients choosing to live at the Hospice House pay a standard daily room and board rate for 24-hour nursing care and most amenities.
 Financial assistance is available for patients meeting the criteria.